ISISComputingGroup/ibex_developers_manual/CAEN.md

 If you run `dbl` and get mainly standard support IOC PVs check that comms have been established to the given IP address

 If you log in to the console and cannot get an EPICS prompt, the whole console/procserv must be restarted, as typically the `Ctrl-X` option does not work in this situation either

+If you can ping and telnet to the crate, but the EPICS driver cannot connect, the crate may need a (physical) power cycle.
+This is best done by detector group.